ddbrennan/git-interview-baseline/README.md

 ![Commit on Master](https://dl.dropboxusercontent.com/s/9ipgkog7yv8hrok/2015-11-02%20at%2012.18%20PM.png)

-We were able to update the timeline in master with the fix to the bug without touching any of the code in new-feature. `new-feature` branch and timeline remains 1 commit behind master, because the second bug fix commit occured in master and `new-feature` branch was created only with the commits at the moment when the branch was created.
-You could describe `master` as being 1 commit ahead of the `new-feature` branch.
+We were able to update the timeline in master with the fix to the bug without touching any of the code in video-chat. `video-chat` branch and timeline remains 1 commit behind master, because the second bug fix commit occured in master and `video-chat` branch was created only with the commits at the moment when the branch was created.
+You could describe `master` as being 1 commit ahead of the `video-chat` branch.

-Let's go back into `new-feature` and complete the feature and commit it and then look at the timeline.
-Remember how to move from `master` back to `new-feature`?
+Let's go back into `video-chat` and complete the feature and commit it and then look at the timeline.
+Remember how to move from `master` back to `video-chat`?

 ```
 $ git status
 On branch master
 nothing to commit, working directory clean
-$ git checkout new-feature
+$ git checkout video-chat
-Switched to branch 'new-feature'
+Switched to branch 'video-chat'
 ```

-Let's rename `new-feature-file` to `new-feature` to signify the code we wrote to complete the feature and commit this change.
+Let's rename `video-chat-file` to `video-chat` to signify the code we wrote to complete the feature and commit this change.
 We can rename a file with `mv <original filename> <new filename>` BASH command.

 ```
-$ mv new-feature-file new-feature
+$ mv video-chat-file video-chat
-$ git add new-feature
+$ git add video-chat
 $ git commit -m "Finished feature"
-[new-feature bfe50fc] Finished feature
+[video-chat bfe50fc] Finished feature
  1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 new-feature
+ create mode 100644 video-chat
 ```

 Let's look at our timeline now.

 ![Completed Feature Branch](https://dl.dropboxusercontent.com/s/xtoehu7tv5zim6v/2015-11-02%20at%2012.31%20PM.png)

-The final step of our `new-feature` work sprint is to figure out how to merge that timeline into the master timeline.
+The final step of our `video-chat` work sprint is to figure out how to merge that timeline into the master timeline.

 ## Merging branches with `git merge`

-Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into the `master` so that at the end of the operation, our `master` timeline looks like:
+Our goal is to bring the timeline of commits that occurred on the `video-chat` branch into the `master` so that at the end of the operation, our `master` timeline looks like:

 ![Merged Timeline](https://dl.dropboxusercontent.com/s/bf0cktf3ag549z2/2015-11-02%20at%201.15%20PM.png)

-By merging the timelines, `master` will have all of the commits from the `new-feature` branch as though those events occured on the `master` timeline.
+By merging the timelines, `master` will have all of the commits from the `video-chat` branch as though those events occured on the `master` timeline.

 When we merge a branch with `git merge`, it's important to be currently working on your target branch, the branch you want to move into.
-The first step for our `new-feature` merge is to checkout `master` because that is where we want the commits to end up.
+The first step for our `video-chat` merge is to checkout `master` because that is where we want the commits to end up.

 ```
 $ git checkout master
 Switched to branch 'master'
 ```

 Once on your target branch, type: `git merge <branch name>` where `<branch name>` is the branch we want to merge.
-In this case, `git merge new-feature` will do the trick.
+In this case, `git merge video-chat` will do the trick.

 ```
-$ git merge new-feature
+$ git merge video-chat
 Updating e5830af..bfe50fc
 Fast-forward
- new-feature      | 0
+ video-chat      | 0
  1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 new-feature
+ create mode 100644 video-chat
 ```

-Now the branches have been merged and if you `ls`, you'll see the `new-feature` file from the `new-feature` branch in your current working directory that is checked out to master.
+Now the branches have been merged and if you `ls`, you'll see the `video-chat` file from the `video-chat` branch in your current working directory that is checked out to master.

 ## Working with remote branches with `git fetch` and `git pull`